RyanScottLewis/ruby-hid/README.md

 ruby-hid
 ==========

-A Ruby library for controlling the LEDs on buzz controllers in Linux.
+A ruby library for observing HID game controllers.
+Currently supports

-* Linux only
+* Ubuntu Linux

-* Wired buzz controllers only
+Currently this only handles one controller at a time.

 *Warning:* ruby_hid has to change some rights down in the /sys and /dev folders of Linux in order to access the kernel.
 You will be asked for